 Nothing is more versatile than creamy, subtly sweet almond butter.
 We can use it as a smoothie ingredient for a dose of healthy fats in our Daily Shake, as a partner to fruit, or as a base in savory sauces.
-Good quality, raw almond butter should be a staple in any cook's pantry.
-We love it when a snack is needed on the 21-Day Clean Program with some crisp apple slices!
+Good quality, raw almond butter should be a staple in any cook’s pantry.
 Unfortunately, the cost of most jars of organic, raw almond butter will keep many away.
 The good news is that we are going to share how to make almond butter.
 It’s extremely simple to make our own, not to mention tastier!

 Raw vs. Roasted